Verbasik/Weekly-arXiv-ML-AI-Research-Review/2025/week-21/review.md

-# Нажмите на 5 Notebooks
+# Click on 5 Notebooks